 If you haven’t already implemented online invoicing, you’re missing out on an opportunity to easily streamline and track your billing system.
 Paper invoices are hard to keep track of on both ends, and it’s too easy for them to get, ahem, “lost in the mail.”

 Square Invoices allows you to send invoices and see who has (and hasn’t) paid, so you know who to follow up with.
-Invoices paid online are deposited directly into your bank account in one to two business days.
+Invoices paid online are transferred directly into your bank account in one to two business days.
 You can also record invoices that are paid with cash or a check.

-3. Set up Instant Deposit.
+3. Set up instant transfers.

 4. Incentivize early payment.